Lucky Man (Emerson, Lake & Palmer song)

 the song contains one of rock music's earliest instances of a Moog synthesizer solo.
 "Lucky Man" was released as a single in 1970 and reached the top 20 in the Netherlands.
 The song also charted in the United States and Canada.
-The single was re-released in 1973 and charted again in the U.S. and Canada.
+The single was re-released in 1973 and charted again in the US and Canada.

 Background and composition

-The origin of the song, as stated by Greg Lake in interviews, is that it was the first song he wrote, when his mother bought him a guitar when he was 12.
+The origin of the song, as stated by Greg Lake in interviews, is that it was the first song he wrote, when his mother bought him a guitar when he was twelve years old.
 With the first chords he learned (D, A minor, E minor, and G), he wrote an acoustic version of the song.
+In early 1968, Lake would rehearse the song with King Crimson.

 The song came to be used on Emerson, Lake & Palmer's debut album when they needed one more song.
-Lake played the version he had written from childhood, and the rest of the band did not like it, or feel it would fit.
+Lake played the version he had written from childhood, but the rest of the band disliked it, feeling it would not fit with the other album tracks.
 Lake then worked on it in the studio with Carl Palmer.
 Lake added numerous overdubs of bass, triple-tracked acoustic guitars, electric guitar, and harmony vocals until it "sounded like a record."
 This version of the song — with a second electric guitar solo in place of where Emerson would later overdub his Moog solo — is featured on the album's deluxe edition.

 Unlike several songs on the album, which use a distorted fuzz bass to sound like a guitar, "Lucky Man" is an acoustic ballad.

 The lyrics tell the story of a man who had everything, went to war, and died.
-A Moog synthesizer solo, recorded in one take, is performed by Keith Emerson at the end of song, making it one of the first rock compositions in which a Moog was a featured solo instrument (The Monkees were the first in 1967 with "Daily Nightly").
+A Moog synthesizer solo, recorded in one take, is performed by Keith Emerson at the end of song, making it one of the first rock compositions in which a Moog was a featured solo instrument (the Monkees were the first in 1967 with "Daily Nightly").